ZoabKapoor/project-ideas/free-1.md

 ### Scope
 _How big an idea is this?
 How ambitious is this project?_

+While the language itself will be pretty small, the project would be fairly difficult to actually implement.
+This is largely because creating and implementing the models used on the backend (the agggregator for student choices, and the pre-registrator code) would be fairly difficult.
+However, I think that an impementer could successfully implement this project end-to-end in half a semester.

 ### Benefits and drawbacks
 _Why might this be a good idea for a project?
 Why might this not be a good idea